oracle-devrel/terraform-oci-cloudbricks-linux-compute-instance-pool/README.md

 - Variable `pool_size` is only the initial size of the instance pool.
 Auto scaling can be defined to go beyond this number.
 - Variable `is_flex_shape` should be defined as true when required.
 The variables `instance_shape_config_ocpus` and `instance_shape_config_memory_in_gbs` should then also be defined.
 Do not use any of these variables at all when using a standard shape as they are not needed.
 - Variable `base_compute_image_ocid` should be the OCID of a custom image of the desired operating system generated from a dummy instance.
+- Variable `autoscaling_cooldown` sets the cooldown between autoscaling operations.
+It is in seconds, and 300 is the minimum as well as the default.
 - Variable `is_autoscaling_enabled` determines whether the autoscaling configuartion is enabled or not, but it will still be provisioned as long as one of the below three auto scaling types is set to true.
 - Only one of the variables `autoscaling_is_schedule`, `autoscaling_is_cpu` or `autoscaling_is_memory` should be set to true.
 This determines which type of autoscaling is enabled, whether the pool is scaled on a schedule, by CPU utilization or memory utilization respectively.
   - `autoscaling_is_schedule` makes use of variables: